mattjlewis/diozero/docs/docs/2_Concepts.md

 # Concepts

-diozero is a multi-faceted “library” for interacting with low-level devices such as environmental sensors and GPIOs.
+diozero is a multi-faceted library for interacting with low-level devices such as environmental sensors and GPIOs.
 It achieves this via object-oriented APIs that abstract developers from the complexities of low-level device interface code.
 An initial motivation to developing diozero was to provide a Java equivalent to the excellent Python [gpiozero](https://gpiozero.readthedocs.io/)